rsyncOSX/mydocsy/content/en/docs/settings/Sshsettings.md

 +++
 {{% pageinfo %}}

-In this view you can let RsyncUI assist in creating ssh-keys and setup global ssh-keypath and identityfile. ssh-key is requiered for passwordless logins to remotes servers.
-You can either utilizing default values for ssh-keys or set your own.
+In this view you can let RsyncUI assist in creating ssh-key and setup global ssh-keypath and identityfile. ssh-key is requiered for passwordless logins to remotes servers.
+You can either utilizing default values for ssh-key or set your own.
 There is some more info about [passwordless logins](/docs/ssh/).

 {{% /pageinfo %}}